Skip to content

 }

-Get an API key from Anthropic Console.
-Available models include Claude Sonnet 4, Claude 3.7 Sonnet, Claude 3.5 Sonnet, Claude 3.5 Haiku, and Claude 3 Opus.
+With ANTHROPIC_API_KEY set in the environment, apiKey can stay empty.
+Available models include Claude Sonnet 4.6, Claude Opus 4.7, Claude 3.7 Sonnet, Claude 3.5 Sonnet, Claude 3.5 Haiku, and Claude 3 Opus.

 Ollama